Skip to main content

 Non-exempt (hourly paid) employees granted compensatory time off for hours worked over 40 in the first week of the pay period must be allowed to take the time off in the second week of the same pay period in which it is worked; and the compensatory time off provided during the second week must be computed at the rate of one and one half times for hours worked over 40 in the previous week (based on the required overtime calculation)..

 Non-exempt (hourly paid) employees are required to document and report all time worked in any pay period accurately.
 Compensatory time off is not applicable for exempt employees.
 Due to the complexity of administration of compensatory time off, it is not recommended for use on a regular basis.
-For questions, contact Human Resources.
+For questions, contact People Experience.

 3. Differential Pay: Departments that schedule eligible non-exempt (hourly paid) employees on evening, night or weekend shifts will pay a shift differential.